gchure/phd/docs/src/chapter_06/section_07_global_fit.md

 repressor-DNA binding energies $\Delta\varepsilon_{RA}$ as reported by
 @garcia2011.
 However, any error in these previous measurements of $R$ and
 $\Delta\varepsilon_{RA}$ will necessarily propagate into our own fold-change predictions.
-In this section we take an alternative approach to fitting the physical parameters of the system to that used in the main text.
+In this section, we take an alternative approach to fitting the physical parameters of the system to that used in the main text.
 First, rather than fitting only a single strain, we fit the entire data set in along with microscopy data for the synthetic operator